Facts About Cooper Union

 Enrollment

-The Cooper Union awards all admitted undergraduate students a half-tuition scholarship currently valued at $22,275 per school year.
+The Cooper Union awards all enrolled undergraduate students a half-tuition scholarship currently valued at $22,275 per school year and a tuition-free senior year currently valued at $44,550.
 After applying for need-based financial aid, students may be provided additional aid to help cover tuition, room and board, and other related expenses.
 Limited merit scholarships are also available for selected students.

 • 891 undergraduate students: 14% in the School of Architecture; 31% in the School of Art; 55% in the School of Engineering